Interested in The Queen's Medical Center's expansion plans?

 Share

-The Queens Health System placeholder
+The Queens Health Systems placeholder

 Pictured are the five scholarship awardees (Left to Right): Katelyn Shirai, Eduardo Biala Jr., Benjamin Lee, Vanessa Freitas, Tiffany Kurozawa

-HONOLULU – Recognizing the growing need to support students with a dream of looking to enroll in the University of Hawaiʻi’s John A. Burns School of Medicine (JABSOM), no matter their background, The Queen’s Health System has pledged to provide full four-year scholarships for five (5) incoming full-time medical students who have successfully completed the ‘Imi Ho‘ōla Post-Baccalaureate program.
+HONOLULU – Recognizing the growing need to support students with a dream of looking to enroll in the University of Hawaiʻi’s John A. Burns School of Medicine (JABSOM), no matter their background, The Queen’s Health Systems has pledged to provide full four-year scholarships for five (5) incoming full-time medical students who have successfully completed the ‘Imi Ho‘ōla Post-Baccalaureate program.
 These scholarships signify Queen’s expanded support of the program, increasing the amount of scholarships available from three last year to five this year.

 Currently a third-year medical student, Kamuela Andrade believes the program proved valuable and taught him how to study and manage his time.
 In 2019, Andrade was awarded a full four-year scholarship from Queen’s.
 “When I told my wife about the scholarship, she started to cry.
 And when she cried, I started to cry and my kids were wondering, ‘Why are you crying?’
 And it was just jubilation after that.”
 Upon graduating, Andrade hopes to pursue family medicine and return to Kaua‘i, where he previously worked as a firefighter, to provide rural community health care.